-Information related to the Company or any of its subsidiaries or trading in securities of the Company should not be discussed or posted in any public forum, including but not limited to, Internet chat rooms (i.e., Reddit), newsgroups, bulletin boards or social media platforms.
+Information related to the Company or any of its subsidiaries, including Undisclosed Material Information, or regarding trading in securities of the Company should not be discussed or posted in any public forum, including but not limited to, internet chat rooms (i.e., Reddit), newsgroups, bulletin boards or social media platforms.

-You must advise the Chief Executive Officer, the policy owner, or a Spokesperson if you become aware of any Undisclosed Material Information of the Company that is circulating in the marketplace or in any chat room, newsgroup, bulletin board or social media platform.
+You must advise the Chief Executive Officer, the Policy owner, or a Spokesperson if you become aware of any Undisclosed Material Information of the Company that is circulating in the marketplace or in any chat room, newsgroup, bulletin board or social media platform.